15222855085/gitskills/README.md

 # gitskills

-creating a new branch is quick and simple. add merge
+creating a new branch is quick and simple add merge.